ltruciosr-dev/mining_sim/README.md

 sudo dnf install gtest
 sudo dnf install gtest-devel
 ```
-The second command is needed to download the `sqlite3.h` file.
+The second command is needed to download the `gtest.h` file.

 # Compilation